axonivy-market/e2e-test-utils/README.md

 This repository provides a shared testing library designed to simplify running automated tests across multiple environments from lightweight mocked services to fully integrated real environments.

-It extracts and centralizes the common setup code, utilities that were previously duplicated across projects.
+It extracts and centralizes the common setup code, utilities.
 With this library, teams can:

-🚀 Run the same test suite in different environments (mocked, staging, production-like).
+🚀 Run the same test suite in different environments (mocked, real).

 🧹 Eliminate duplicated test setup code across repositories.